 I’m sure we both know I’m not thinking about toes here.
 However, since I did mention toes, get yourself a good pair of boots.
-They are comfortable, easy to move around in regardless of terrain, and are bee-proof.
+They are comfortable, easy to move around regardless of terrain, and bee-proof.

-If it protects you and keeps you on your feet while allowing you the flexibility of movement, the only other determinant should be price.
+If it protects you and keeps you on your feet while allowing you flexibility of movement, the only other determinant should be price.

 Buying the best beekeeping suits is the least complicated activity you will undertake in your beekeeping adventure, so enjoy it.